Profile information

 Description

-We are also experimenting with biomaterials and making products using mycelium(the vegetative part of mushroom), eggshells, Kombucha, orange peel powder, etc.
+We are also experimenting with biomaterials and making products using mycelium(the vegetative part of mushrooms), eggshells, Kombucha, orange peel powder, etc.

 Art Projects